kharyam/networth-dashboard/docs/ISSUES.md

 DONE On the crypto price history graph, the lines for each crypto are disconnected.
 Can they be made continuous?
 I would have expected this to be default behaviour of the line chart?

-## Cash holdings DONE
- The next thing I would like to do is add the ability to track cash holdings.
+DONE The next thing I would like to do is add the ability to track cash holdings.
 There should probably be a new page for Cash, added to the sidebar navigation.
 It will be manual now, but we'll add the ability to integrate with bank account APIs (e.g., Ally bank and Webster bank) later.
 There should be a manual plugin to handle bank account holdings.
 Examples of information we need for each account is Institution Name, Bank account Name, account type (e.g., Savings, Checking), interest rate, current balance.
 Add other fields you think are relevant.
 This plugin should be integrated using the same framework created for the other manaul accounts.
 The cash holdings will of course need to be added to total networth like everything else, and categorized in the pie chart on the dashboard page.
 Create relevant visualizations for this page.
 One idea is a chart showing account growth over time based on the interest rate, using a user-provided monthly contribution to the account.
 Plan this out and describe it to me.
 The implementation should be robust, consistent with what we already have, and modular.

 Future visualizations
  7. Interactive Growth Calculator